woman saying hello on zoom or teams

 Your employer may have their own policy detailing how to share your pronouns at work, so it’s always a good idea to check this.
 It’s important to note, however, that employers shouldn’t force the use of personal pronouns at work.
 LGBTQ+ support network, Stonewall, explains that there are a number of important reasons for this, such as colleagues not being ready to share their gender identity.

-What can you do if your employer doesn’t have anything in place?
+What to do if your employer doesn't have a policy covering preferred pronouns

 It’s not currently mandatory that employers have a policy for using gender pronouns at work, but there are steps you can take to ensure that your working environment is an inclusive space.